amorist/awesome/README.md

 ## Others

+- [filipecalegario/awesome-generative-ai](https://github.com/filipecalegario/awesome-generative-ai) - A curated list of Generative AI tools, works, models, and references
+- [willwulfken/MidJourney-Styles-and-Keywords-Reference](https://github.com/willwulfken/MidJourney-Styles-and-Keywords-Reference) - A reference containing Styles and Keywords that you can use with MidJourney AI.
+There are also pages showing resolution comparison, image weights, and much more!
 - [WooooDyy/LLM-Agent-Paper-List](https://github.com/WooooDyy/LLM-Agent-Paper-List) - The paper list of the 86-page paper "The Rise and Potential of Large Language Model Based Agents: A Survey" by Zhiheng Xi et al.
 - [litter-coder/midjourney-proxy-plus](https://github.com/litter-coder/midjourney-proxy-plus) - midjourney-proxy的先行版
 - [e2b-dev/awesome-ai-agents](https://github.com/e2b-dev/awesome-ai-agents) - A list of AI autonomous agents